Jürgen Habermas: Biography

 Habermas was born in Düsseldorf, Rhine Province, in 1929.
 He was born with a cleft palate and had corrective surgery twice during childhood.
 Habermas argues that his speech disability made him think differently about the importance of deep dependence and of communication.
 He grew up in Gummersbach.

-As a young teenager, he was profoundly affected by World War II.
+As a young teenager, Habermas was profoundly affected by World War II.
 Until his graduation from grammar school, Habermas lived in Gummersbach, near Cologne.
-His father, Ernst Habermas, was executive director of the Cologne Chamber of Industry and Commerce, and was described by Habermas as a Nazi sympathizer and, from 1933, a member of the NSDAP.
+His father, Ernst Habermas, was executive director of the Cologne Chamber of Industry and Commerce, and was described by Habermas as a Nazi sympathizer and, from 1933, a member of the Nazi Party NSDAP.
 Habermas himself was a Jungvolkführer, a leader of the German Jungvolk, which was a section of the Hitler Youth.
 He was brought up in a staunchly Protestant milieu, his grandfather being the director of the seminary in Gummersbach.
 He studied at the universities of Göttingen (1949/50), Zurich (1950/51), and Bonn (1951–54) and earned a doctorate in philosophy from Bonn in 1954 with a dissertation written on the conflict between "the Absolute" and history in Schelling's thought, entitled, Das Absolute und die Geschichte.
 Von der Zwiespältigkeit in Schellings Denken ("The Absolute and History: On the Schism in Schelling's Thought").
 His dissertation committee included Erich Rothacker and Oskar Becker.

-From 1956 on, he studied philosophy and sociology under the critical theorists Max Horkheimer and Theodor W. Adorno at the Goethe University Frankfurt's Institute for Social Research, but because of a rift between the two over his dissertation—Horkheimer had made unacceptable demands for revision—as well as his own belief that the Frankfurt School had become paralyzed with political skepticism and disdain for modern culture, he finished his habilitation in political science at the University of Marburg under the Marxist Wolfgang Abendroth.
-His habilitation work was entitled Strukturwandel der Öffentlichkeit.
+From 1956 to 1959, he studied philosophy and sociology under the critical theorists Max Horkheimer and Theodor W. Adorno at the University of Frankfurt am Main's Institute for Social Research.
+Due to a rift between the two over his dissertation—Horkheimer had made unacceptable demands for revision—as well as his own belief that the Frankfurt School had become paralyzed with political skepticism and disdain for modern culture, he finished his habilitation in political science at the University of Marburg under the Marxist Wolfgang Abendroth.
+His 1961 habilitation work was entitled Strukturwandel der Öffentlichkeit.
 Untersuchungen zu einer Kategorie der bürgerlichen Gesellschaft (published in English translation in 1989 as The Structural Transformation of the Public Sphere: An Inquiry into a Category of Bourgeois Society).
 It is a detailed social history of the development of the bourgeois public sphere from its origins in the 18th century salons up to its transformation through the influence of capital-driven mass media.
-In 1961 he became a Privatdozent in Marburg, and—in a move that was highly unusual for the German academic scene of that time—he was offered the position of "extraordinary professor" (professor without chair) of philosophy at the University of Heidelberg (at the instigation of Hans-Georg Gadamer and Karl Löwith) in 1962, which he accepted.
-In this same year he gained his first serious public attention, in Germany, with the publication of his habilitation.
+In 1961, he became a Privatdozent in Marburg, and—in a move that was highly unusual for the German academic scene of that time—he was offered the position of "extraordinary professor" (professor without chair) of philosophy at the University of Heidelberg (at the instigation of Hans-Georg Gadamer and Karl Löwith) in 1962, which he accepted.
+In this same year, he gained his first serious public attention, in Germany, with the publication of his habilitation.
 In 1964, strongly supported by Adorno, Habermas returned to Frankfurt to take over Horkheimer's chair in philosophy and sociology.
 The philosopher Albrecht Wellmer was his assistant in Frankfurt from 1966 to 1970.